 However, I would caution people about taking such as a high dose of Biotin because it can cause breakouts, especially if you’re prone to acne.

 This can be countered by taking zinc, but the supplement only contains 18% of your RDI.
-Therefore it might be advisable to either take half a dose (1 gummy per day) or take zinc separately.
+Therefore it might be a good idea to either take half a dose (1 gummy per day) or also take zinc separately.

 How long before you see improvements?